 Stripe sends a receipt to the email address that’s specified for receipt_email in the

 PaymentIntent object depending on your account email settings.

 For destination charges and separate charges and transfers, the platform account’s email settings, branding, and public business information control the receipts.

 For direct charges, the connected account’s email settings, branding, and public business information control the receipts.

 Platform accounts that create charges on Standard accounts can still send a receipt for the connected account by passing

 receipt_email when making a charge request.

-If your platform and connected accounts use customers (for example, a platform for subscription services), you can’t change customer email settings on Standard accounts.
-This means that you manage the email settings in each connected account individually.
+If your platform and connected accounts use customers (for example, a platform for subscription services), you can’t change customer email settings on Standard accounts—you manage the email settings for each connected account individually.